-The aim of this project is to identify novel bacteriocins produced by clostridia and other bacteria from environmental samples that are likely to harbour bacteria in close association with C. difficile.
+The aim of this project is to identify novel bacteriocins produced by environmental samples that have biological activity against C. difficile.
 Biological activity against a range of C. difficile strains including the hypervirulent PCR-ribotype 027 strains will be tested to identify candidate active organisms that can be characterised further to determine the mechanisms of bacteriocin import and activity against sensitive cells.

 The work will involve enriching for bacterial colonies from the environmental samples and then replica plating and screening for bacteriocins active against strains of C. difficile by the presence of zones of inhibition around individual colonies on biological activity assay plates.
 The bacterial colonies will be identified using 16s rDNA sequencing and whole genome sequencing.
 Activity in cell free extracts will be tested to see if the active bacteriocin is actively secreted into the environment and stable in isolation.
-We have some preliminary data that suggests expressed bacteriocins have low activity in cell free extracts, but that activity can be significantly enhanced by ammonium sulphate concentration.
 Concentrated bacteriocins will be investigated further using SDS-PAGE and native PAGE to fractionate samples and allow gel-overlay experiments with sensitive bacterial to identify the active protein.
 Mass spectrometry of isolated protein bands will be used to identify the candidate protein bacteriocins.
 In silico analysis of the sequenced genome will allow identification of potential bacterial gene clusters responsible for the expressed active bacteriocin which can be characterised further by gene cloning, protein purification and targeted gene mutations using the well-developed CRISPR-Cas9 system available in the laboratory.
 Gene engineering may be possible to increase host-range and/or potency of the bacteriocin.